jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 One way to understand this is by comparing the intervals of the chords to the tonic.

-The harmonic functions are named after the root scale degree of the I, IV, and V chords.
+The harmonic functions are named after the scale degree of the I, IV, and V chords.
 These are the "primary chords", and serve as archetypes of the chord functions.